lundegaard/react-union/packages/react-union/API.md

 ### `<Union />`

-Renderes your widgets according to found *DOM-marks* and passed *routes*.
-Widgets are encapsulated in one virtual DOM even though widgets are distrubted over the HTML in different parts.
+Renders your widgets according to found *DOM-marks* and passed *routes*.
+Widgets are encapsulated in one virtual DOM even though widgets are distributed over the HTML in different parts.

 #### Properties